rust-lang/rust/src/doc/reference.md

 `self` refers to the value of type `String` that is the receiver for a call to the method `make_string`.

+# Special traits

+Several traits define special evaluation behavior.

-# The `Copy` trait
+## The `Copy` trait

-Rust has a special trait, `Copy`, which when implemented changes the semantics of a value.
+The `Copy` trait changes the semantics of a type implementing it.
 Values whose type implements `Copy` are copied rather than moved upon assignment.

-# The `Sized` trait
+## The `Sized` trait

-`Sized` is a special trait which indicates that the size of this type is known at compile-time.
+The `Sized` trait indicates that the size of this type is known at compile-time.

-# The `Drop` trait
+## The `Drop` trait

 The `Drop` trait provides a destructor, to be run whenever a value of this type is to be destroyed.